rpadilla6/htmx-gpt/README.md

 To run, first you will need to create an Azure OpenAI resource within Azure, here is some more info: https://learn.microsoft.com/en-us/azure/ai-services/openai/overview.

-Once you have created a resource, you will need to create a deployment.
+Once you have created a resource, you will need to create a deployment, in my case I used gpt4.
 This is easiest through the Azure Portal, and once the deployment is created you should have all you need to fill out the .env file.

 ## Running